BeamMW/docs-gitbook/mobile/settings.md

 * **Show Public Offline address** (mobile node only).
 * **Get Beams from Beam Community Faucet**: you can earn small amounts of Beam from the Beam Community Faucet
 * **Rescan**: re-synch with the Beam blockchain.
-* **Export wallet data**: export your transaction history, wallet addresses, and contact lists to a separate file.&#x20;
+* **Export wallet data**: export your transaction history, wallet addresses, and contact lists to a separate file.
 * **Import wallet data**: export your previous wallet data (only works if old/new wallet share the same seed phrase).